 It all started decades ago in 1959 when the state assembly voted for the Race Horse Industry Reform Act.
-During this period, the first-born racecourse was launched, and is still operating to date.
+The first-born racecourse was launched during this period and is still operating to date.
 Before that, horse races were prohibited even though betting on ponies was one of Pennsylvania’s favorite past-times throughout the 1800s.

-In 1971, PA state lottery was established.
-It was state-run with a purpose to relieve the elderly individuals from property tax.
+In 1971, the PA state lottery was established.
+It was state-run with the purpose to relieve elderly individuals from property tax.

-Later in the ’90s, attempts were made to regulate gambling, but they were all in vain.
-It wasn’t until 2004 when PA passed Pennsylvania Racehorse Development and Gaming Act.
-The law led to the establishment of Pennsylvania Gaming Control Board and legalized land-based casinos and racetracks all over the state.
-Slot parlors were authorized to operate VLT (Virtual Lottery Terminals), and in 2010, table games started being played in land-based casinos.
+Later in the ’90s, attempts were made to regulate gambling, but they were all vain.
+It wasn’t until 2004 that when PA passed Pennsylvania Racehorse Development and Gaming Act.
+The law led to the establishment of the Pennsylvania Gaming Control Board and legalized land-based casinos and racetracks all over the state.
+In addition, slot parlors were authorized to operate VLT (Virtual Lottery Terminals), and in 2010, table games started being played in land-based casinos.

 The first rumors from lawmakers concerning online gambling started in 2013.
 In the following years, there were several instances where lawmakers came close to passing a bill, only for the process to hit a wall at the 11th hour.
-Thankfully, this hectic adventure that eventually bore fruit.
-Let’s see how online gambling crossed the finished line in 2017.
+But thankfully, this wild adventure eventually bore fruit.
+So let’s see how online gambling crossed the finish line in 2017.

-Representative Tina Davis of District 141 spearheaded the earliest efforts of legalizing online gambling in PA.
-She introduced HB 1235 (House Bill 1235), which enabled the existing casinos and slot machines licensed operators to apply for an auxiliary license for online casino operations.
-However, the bill made it as far as House Committee on Gaming Oversight, and it was decided that the bill be delayed until 2015.
+Representative Tina Davis of District 141 spearheaded the earliest efforts to legalize online gambling in PA.
+She introduced HB 1235 (House Bill 1235), enabling existing casinos and slot machine licensed operators to apply for an additional license for online casino operations.
+However, the bill made it as far as House Committee on Gaming Oversight, and they decided that the bill be delayed until 2015.

 Despite the failure, it became crystal clear that PA was taking online gambling quite seriously.
-This was shown by the fact that SR 273 bill which tasked Econsult Solutions to measure economic impacts of online gaming.
+This showed that the SR 273 bill tasked Econsult Solutions to measure the economic impacts of online gaming.

 2014 was the year of relative dormancy.
-In June Senator Edwin Erickson proposed an online gambling bill SB 1386 but it failed to generate interest, and it was never brought up for a vote.
+In June, Senator Edwin Erickson proposed an online gambling bill SB 1386, but it failed to generate interest, and they never brought it up for a vote.

 In 2015 four online gambling bills were proposed:

-However, all efforts to approve any of these bills became futile, but all hope was not lost.
+However, all efforts to approve these bills became futile, but they did not lose all hope.

-In 2017, online gambling legislation was finally passed, but as you can see, the journey towards the iGaming legalization in Pennsylvania hasn’t been a smooth ride.
-On October 30th, Wolf late signed a complete budget which added HB 271 into the law, and PA became the fourth state in the US to legalize online betting.
+In 2017, they finally passed online gambling legislation, but as you can see, the journey towards the iGaming legalization in Pennsylvania hasn’t been a smooth ride.
+On October 30th, Wolf late signed an unlimited budget which added HB 271 into the law, and PA became the fourth state in the US to legalize online betting.

-On May 14th, 2018, things took a complete turn not only in PA but across the country when the Supreme Court of the United States struck down the PASPA (Professional and Amateur Sports Protection Act).
-The PASPA was a federal ban on sports betting that had taken effect since 1992 across the country.
-Finally, there was room to regulate online sports betting whichever way each state saw fit!
+On May 14th, 2018, things took a complete turn in PA and across the country when the Supreme Court of the United States struck down the PASPA (Professional and Amateur Sports Protection Act).
+The PASPA was a federal ban on sports betting that had taken effect in 1992 across the country.
+Finally, there was room to regulate online sports betting in whichever way each state saw fit!

-Being one of the most recent states to approve legal and regulated online gaming, Pennsylvania took a stride that a lot of locals thought wouldn’t be possible.
+Being one of the most recent states to approve legal and regulated online gaming, Pennsylvania took a stride that many locals thought wouldn’t be possible.

-The HB 271 bill passed both the State Senate and House, but their taxes are still proving to be somewhat problematic.
+The HB 271 bill passed both the State Senate and House, but their taxes are still somewhat problematic.
 At this time, the state levies every online casino operating in PA a tax rate of 54% and 55% on slot machines.
-These high tax rates are considered by many as exorbitantly high, especially if you compare them to the neighboring New Jersey.
-In the Garden State, the tax rate stands at only 15% of the gambling revenue.
+These high tax rates are considered by many exorbitantly high, especially if you compare them to the neighboring New Jersey.
+In Garden State, the tax rate stands at only 15% of the gambling revenue.

-On the bright side, PA residents will now have access to a wide range of online gambling sites, including the ones situated outside the state.
-That’s still a win at least for local players, right?
+On the bright side, PA residents will now have access to a wide range of online gambling sites, including those situated outside the state.
+That’s still a win, at least for local players.

-Being that online casino can operate in the state of Pennsylvania, a ton of other casinos can’t wait to have a bite at the PA market.
-But then again, it is not that straightforward to start an online casino because there are protocols that have been put in place.
-The following are some of the quick facts you should know about what operators have to abide by getting a gambling license in PA
+Because online casinos can operate in Pennsylvania, many other casinos can’t wait to have a bite at the PA market.
+But then again, it is not that straightforward to start an online casino because there are protocols to adhere to.
+The following are some quick facts you should know about what operators have to abide by getting a gambling license in PA.

 Other than this, the operators still have to adhere to anti-money laundering, security and fairness standards, and regulations to guarantee the safety of players.

-Online gambling is a significant revenue generator, and we are quite sure that it will generate considerable revenue in the coming years.
+Online gambling is a significant revenue generator, and we are pretty sure that it will generate considerable revenue in the coming years.
 If the state borrows a leaf from the neighboring New Jersey since its online casinos were deemed legal, it has managed to generate revenue of up to a billion dollars.
-Being that many casino operators are waiting in line for a license, it won’t be a surprise if Pennsylvania state revenue from online gambling hits up to over 12 figures.
+Many casino operators are waiting in line for a license, so it won’t be a surprise if Pennsylvania state revenue from online gambling hits up to over 12 figures.

 Besides generating revenue, online casinos are also well-known for creating new job opportunities.
 If online casinos continue setting up shop within Pennsylvania, they will significantly cut down the unemployment rates in the state.

-On the other hand, players who take part in jackpot slots and online lotteries end up winning some life-changing rewards.
+On the other hand, players who participate in jackpot slots and online lotteries end up winning some life-changing rewards.
 If Lady Luck comes knocking on your door, you could bag millions of dollars after spinning reels online, playing table games, or buying a lotto ticket.

-The future is bright for the Keystone State and its internet gaming services.
-With the advancing technology, gaming will inevitably become more attractive to the residents, and thus, generate more revenue in taxes for the state.
+The future is bright for Keystone State and its internet gaming services.
+With the advancing technology, gaming will inevitably become more attractive to the residents and thus, generate more revenue in taxes for the state.